FarmBot-Docs/farmbot-genesis/v1.6/assembly/cables-and-tubing/y-axis-cable-carrier.md

 Pay special attention that you fully insert the 90-degree connectors together.
 This may require a multi-step process of pushing together, slightly tightening the thumb screws, pushing together again, and tightening some more.
 See the video below for detail.

-<iframe class="embedly-embed" src="//cdn.embedly.com/widgets/media.html?src=https%3A%2F%2Fwww.youtube.com%2Fembed%2FrPqgmoE3PbI%3Ffeature%3Doembed&display_name=YouTube&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DrPqgmoE3PbI&image=https%3A%2F%2Fi.ytimg.com%2Fvi%2FrPqgmoE3PbI%2Fhqdefault.jpg&key=f2aa6fc3595946d0afc3d76cbbd25dc3&type=text%2Fhtml&schema=youtube" width="854" height="480" scrolling="no" title="YouTube embed" frameborder="0" allow="autoplay; fullscreen" allowfullscreen="true"></iframe>
+{% include youtube.html id="rPqgmoE3PbI" %}

 # Step 6: Lay everything into the cable carrier

 Neatly lay everything into the **y-axis cable carrier**:

+- Y motor cable
+- Y encoder cable
-- Y-axis motor cable
+- ZY motor cable
-- Y-axis encoder cable
+- ZY encoder cable
-- Y-axis water tube
+- Water tube (y-axis section)
-- UTM cable
+- UTM cable (y-axis section)
 - Camera cable (y-axis section)
 - Vacuum pump cable (y-axis section)
-- Z-axis motor cable (y-axis section)
-- Z-axis encoder cable (y-axis section)

 ![Lay everything into the cable carrier](_images/load_y_cc.png)